uelab/sample-pages/README.md

 - `_includes`: see https://jekyllrb.com/docs/includes/
 - `_layouts`: see https://jekyllrb.com/docs/layouts/

+### Data model

+The data files held in directories like `_people` and `_projects` provide the content used to render the pages according to the templates defined in `_includes` and `_layouts`.
+They describe the people involved in the User Empowerment Lab and all the cool stuff they're working on!
+The site's data model is the set of properties each of the objects (people, projects, etc.) has, and how they're related to each other.

 ## FAQ

 ### How can I get set up to contribute to the site?